Parents, family members, teachers and members of the community can often play an important role in supporting people with a disability.

 Recording informal supports.

-Providing accurate information about the types of informal supports you receive is an important part of preparing an NDIS Access Request, getting ready for your first NDIS Plan meeting and any plan reassessments.
+Providing accurate information about the types of informal supports you receive is an important part of preparing information to access the NDIS for the first time, getting ready for your first NDIS Plan meeting and any plan reassessments.

 The NDIS considers current informal and mainstream supports, as well as any recent changes to these supports.